First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 RILEY: No, that's not it at all.

 ORUM: We'd be in complete control.
-You'd simply be linked for a limited period
+You'd simply be linked for a limited

-of time to Riley, me and a few of the others in our group willing to help you.
+period of time to Riley, me, and a few of the others in our group

-CHAKOTAY: I'm not letting anyone implant some neural processor in my brain.
+CHAKOTAY: I'm not letting anyone implant some neural processor in my

 ORUM: That wouldn't be necessary.
-I'd simply attach a small neural transceiver to
+I'd simply attach a small neural

 CHAKOTAY: Thanks, but I don't think so.

-don't want to turn you into some kind of automaton.
+personalities.
+We're not about to turn you into some kind of automaton.

 CHAKOTAY: I'll take my chances and wait for Voyager.